This section will help you set up the block. Let’s check out the available options.

 - Box Shadow: This option allows you to apply an inset/outset box shadow, its color, spread, blur radius and offset.

-- Padding: With this option you can individually control the padding on each side of the block.
+- Padding: With this option you can control the padding on each side of the block individually or all at once.

-- Margin: With this option you can individually control the margin on each side of the block.
+- Margin: With this option you can control the margin on each side of the block individually or all at once.

 Notice that the Padding and Margin options have three icons next to their label.
 These are the Desktop, Tablet and Mobile icons.
 By clicking each icon you can separately modify the values of padding/margin for each device.